hyosung11/Launch-School/Courses/journal.md

    * I feel conflicted about whether to progress through Lesson 6 sequentially, or to skip through to the JS109 Study Guide.

 09:18 At the dining room table and feel like moving back to my office work station to watch the videos and code along.

+10:35 I worked steadily for around 90 minutes.
+It's time for my break to go to the gym.
+Yes!